Coppery-chested jacamar

 The coppery-chested jacamar (Galbula pastazae) is a species of bird in the family Galbulidae.
 It is found in Colombia, Ecuador and Peru.

 Taxonomy and systematics

 The coppery-chested jacamar is monotypic.
 It and the rufous-tailed (Galbula ruficauda), white-chinned (G. tombacea), bluish-fronted (G. cyanescens), and green-tailed jacamars (G. glabula) are considered to form a superspecies.

 Description

 The coppery-chested jacamar is 23 to 24 cm long and weighs approximately 31 to 32 g.
 The male's crown is metallic green with a blue gloss.
 The rest of the upper parts are metallic bronzy green.
-The throat and breast are shiny green and the belly and vent area are dark rufuous.
+The throat and breast are shiny green and the belly and vent area are dark rufous.
 The female is similar except that the chin and throat are dark rufous.

 Distribution and habitat

 The coppery-chested jacamar is effectively endemic to Ecuador, though there are records from a single site in each of far southern Colombia and far northern Peru.
 It is found on the east slope of the Andes between approximately 750 to 1500 m in Ecuador.
 The Colombia record, at El Carmen, Nariño Department, was at 1600 m and the Peru record, on the upper Comaina River, Amazonas Department, was at 1430 m.
 The coppery-chested jacamar inhabits humid montane forest.
 It is a bird of the understory, being found along forest edges, along watercourses, and at tree falls and landslides that provide openings.